spartanmayo/recursionschemes-1/recursionTalk.md

     case Cons(h, t) => 1 + length(t)
 }
 ```
+We must read this definition as: _if the given list is Nil, its length equals 0 and, suposed we know the length of the tail, this value plus one gives the full length of the list_.

-We can follow every step in the recursion to find the length of a given List.
+Indeed, we can follow every step in the recursive calls to find the length of a given List.

 **Note:** Try to do something similar to define a recursive definition for de efunction _sum 2_ over Nat.